dgehriger/rsync-s3/docs/usage.md

 - **Actions**: "Details" for version history, "Download" for quick download

 Use the breadcrumb navigation at the top to go back to parent folders.

+### Pagination

+When browsing folders with many items:

+- Use the **"Per page"** dropdown to select 20, 50, or 100 items per page
+- Navigate between pages using the **pagination controls** at the bottom
+- The item count shows your current position (e.g., "Showing 1-20 of 150 items")
+- Your per-page preference is preserved when navigating into subfolders

 ### Viewing Version History